AnyChart/docs.anychart.com/Maps/Drill_Down_Maps/AJAX_Tutorial.md

 ## AJAX and Data Adapter

-To create a sample with maps being added through AJAX request, we need to include some AJAX component to our Drill Down Map sample (in the same &lt;head&gt; section).
-We will use jQuery.
+To create a sample with maps being added through AJAX request, we need to include a AJAX component to our Drill Down Map sample (in the same &lt;head&gt; section), e.g. jQuery.

 ```
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.9.0/jquery.min.js"></script>